-- (1) When making a placement decision....(the Identification Placement and Review Committee)...shall, before considering the option of placement in a special education class, consider whether placement in a regular class, with appropriate special education services, - (a) would meet the pupil's needs; and - (b) is consistent with parental preferences. - (2) if, after considering all of the information obtained by it or submitted to it under Section 15 that it considers relevant, the committee is satisfied that placement in a regular class would meet the pupil's needs and is consistent with parental preferences, the committee shall decide in favour of placement in a regular class.
-A variety of placements is necessary to meet the needs of various student
+- (1) When making a placement decision....(the Identification Placement and Review Committee) shall, before considering the option of placement in a special education class, consider whether placement in a regular class, with appropriate special education services, - (a) would meet the pupil's needs; and - (b) is consistent with parental preferences. - (2) if, after considering all of the information obtained by it or submitted to it under Section 15 that it considers relevant, the committee is satisfied that placement in a regular class would meet the pupil's needs and is consistent with parental preferences, the committee shall decide in favour of placement in a regular class.

-A regular class placement is considered the placement of first option when such a placement meets the student's needs and is consistent with parental preferences.
-When a student is placed in a special education program, integration continues to be maximized to the greatest degree possible, based on the individual needs of students.
+A regular class placement is considered the first option for a placement when this place is able to meet the student's needs and is consistent with parental preferences.
+When a student is placed in a specialized program class placement, integration continues to be maximized to the greatest degree possible, based on the individual needs of students.
 Students can be integrated into the regular classroom in a variety of ways.
 These ways include, but are not limited to, the following:

-- participation in activities and subjects in areas of strength - participation in any subjects such as physical education, art, music, and drama - participation in school based activities - peer helpers - reading buddies - differentiated/modified curricular expectations and evaluation - accommodations (e.g., preferential seating, assistive technology)
+- participation in activities and subjects in areas of strength;

+- participation in any subjects such as physical education, art, music, and drama;

+- participation in school based activities;

+- peer helper initiatives;

+- reading buddies;

+- differentiated/modified curricular expectations and evaluation; - accommodations (e.g., preferential seating, assistive technology);